expressjs/serve-static/Readme.md

 Create a new middleware function to serve files from within a given root directory.
 The file to serve will be determined by combining `req.url` with the provided root directory.

-Options:

-- `hidden` Allow transfer of hidden files. defaults to `false`
-- `index` Default file name, defaults to `'index.html'`
+When a file is not found, instead of sending a 404 response, this module will instead call `next()` to move on to the next middleware, allowing for stacking and fall-backs.

+#### Options

+##### dotfiles

+ Set how "dotfiles" are treated when encountered.
+A dotfile is a file or directory that begins with a dot (".").
+Note this check is done on the path itself without checking if the path actually exists on the disk.
+If `root` is specified, only the dotfiles above the root are checked (i.e. the root itself can be within a dotfile when when set to "deny").

+The default value is `'ignore'`.

+  - `'allow'` No special treatment for dotfiles.
+  - `'deny'` Send a 403 for any request for a dotfile.
+  - `'ignore'` Pretend like the dotfile does not exist and call `next()`.

+##### etag

+Enable or disable etag generation, defaults to true.

+##### index

+By default this module will send "index.html" files in response to a request on a directory.
+To disable this set `false` or to supply a new index pass a string or an array in preferred order.

+##### maxAge

-- `maxAge` Browser cache maxAge in milliseconds.
-This can also be a string accepted by the [ms](https://www.npmjs.org/package/ms#readme) module. defaults to `0`
+Provide a max-age in milliseconds for http caching, defaults to 0.
+This can also be a string accepted by the [ms](https://www.npmjs.org/package/ms#readme) module.

+##### redirect

-- `redirect` Redirect to trailing "/" when the pathname is a dir. defaults to `true`
+Redirect to trailing "/" when the pathname is a dir.
+Defaults to `true`.

+##### setHeaders

-- `setHeaders` Function to set custom headers on response.
+Function to set custom headers on response.

 ## Examples